NaxAlpha/NaxAlpha/README.md

 	</a>
 </p>

-- 🤖 I work on **Cool AI Projects like:**
+- 🤖 I work on **Cool AI Projects:**
-  - Image/Video Generation using GANs especially [StyleGAN-3](https://github.com/NVLabs/stylegan3).
   - Text/Code Generation using LMs like [GPT-2/GPT-3](https://github.com/huggingface/transformers).
+  - Surgery of foundation models like [Stable Diffusion](https://github.com/CompVis/stable-diffusion).
+  -
   - ...
 - 💪 My focus areas in ML are:
   - CNNs